-We fund an upgrade of the Cancer Patient Support Centre at Pamela Youde Nethersole Eastern Hospital.
+We fund an upgrade of the Cancer Patient Resource Centre at Pamela Youde Nethersole Eastern Hospital.

 We launch our free Homecare programme, which provides support to those with cancer who are unable to access care services because they live alone, lack social support or are physically too weak to care for themselves.

 We mark 20 years of providing free care and support to those with cancer and their families.

 We open a Cancer Patient Resource Centre at Princess Margaret Hospital.

 The CancerLink Support Centre in Wong Tai Sin marks 10 years of providing free care and support services.

 We open the CancerLink Support Centre in Central.